kaycebasques/biodigitaljazz/bookmarks.rst

 * `The Purpose Of A System Is What It Does <https://en.wikipedia.org/wiki/The_purpose_of_a_system_is_what_it_does>`_
 * `Tron Wiki: The Dude <https://web.archive.org/web/20240124001923/https://tron.fandom.com/wiki/Tron_Wiki:The_Dude>`_
 * `Three Virtues <https://thethreevirtues.com/>`_
+* `Institutions Try To Preserve The Problem To Which They Are The Solution <https://effectiviology.com/shirky-principle/>`_